-The Americans with Disabilities Act of 1990 ("ADA") sets guidelines for creating documents that are easily readable by screen readers and sighted readers with low vision.
+The Americans with Disabilities Act of 1990 ("ADA") sets guidelines for creating documents that screen readers and sighted readers with low vision can easily read.
 Screen readers are software applications that enable people with visual impairments to use computers.
-They typically provide feedback to the user verbally or as a braille.
+They typically provide feedback to the user verbally or as braille.
 Those using screen readers typically use keyboard commands to carry out tasks rather than a mouse.
-There is no such thing as a document is that is 100% ADA compliant or accessible by 100% screen readers because they all use different technology.
-However, there are things you can do to ensure that the majority of screen readers and sighted readers with low vision can read your documents.
-While these recommendations include the most common issues, this is not an exhaustive list.
+No document is 100% ADA compliant or accessible by 100% screen readers because they all use different technology.
+However, there are things you can do to ensure that most screen readers and sighted readers with low vision can read your documents.
+While these recommendations include the most common issues, this list is not exhaustive.